PrefectHQ/prefect/docs/guides/deployment/overriding-job-variables.md

 ### Using the custom run form in the UI

-Custom runs allow yo uto pass in a dictionary of variables into your flow run infrastructure.
-Using the same `env` example from above, we could do the following.
+Custom runs allow you to pass in a dictionary of variables into your flow run infrastructure.
+Using the same `env` example from above, we could do the following:

 ![Job variables via custom run](/img/ui/deployment-job-variables.png)